 It's only a few minutes walk to the cream coloured L'Ermitage Sant-Gilles with an entrance on the corner of Rue de Moscou and Rue de la Forge, just downhill from Brasserie de l'Union.

+With large windows, white walls and a blond wood bar, the space seems light and airy.
+There's a feature spiral staircase to an upper floor at the end of the bar.
+The colourful graphics and minimalist furniture give the taproom a contemporary feel.
 My beer choice was a 25cl glass of 5.5% ABV Le Pendu 'Une NEIPA mettant en avant les houblons Enigma, HBC 586, Amarillo et Bru-1.
 Bombe aromatique!'
 (4.80 euros) from tap XII.
 This was after a sample from the only working handpump (X) of Le Grand Oeuvre 7% ABV grape ale which was flat and too sour for my taste.

 You can find out what is on the taps 'The Tarot Deck' at L'Ermitage Sant-Gilles using the Untappd App as it's a verified venue.